 If writing a book sounds intimidating, you can always do freelance writing for niche sites instead.
 Fresh content is highly sought after on websites nowadays and your expertise can be put to good use here.
 Having additional qualifications like journalism and communication can give you a good head start but they aren’t always necessary.

 What’s essential is the ability to communicate, research a topic, and commit to producing a good piece of work.
 Give your resume a good polish with your latest credentials and search for opportunities on places like Fiverr, People Per Hour, and the ProBlogger job board, just to name a few.

-Freelance writing is a nice gig to get involved without too big a commitment.
+Freelance writing is a nice gig to get involved in without too big a commitment.
 You get to explore new ideas and it’s a good transition for anyone who’s planning a career working from home.
-Equipped with good writing skills, you can move onto doing bigger things like blogging which I’ll discuss in the next point.
+Equipped with good writing skills, you can move on to doing bigger things like blogging which I’ll discuss in the next point.

 #10 – Affiliate Marketing